Information laundering

-Information laundering, narrative laundering or disinformation laundering is the surfacing of news, false or otherwise, from unverified sources into the mainstream.
-By advancing disinformation to make it accepted as ostensibly legitimate information, information laundering resembles money laundering—the transforming of illicit funds into ostensibly legitimate funds.
-Information laundering is often described as part of a state's propaganda and information warfare toolkit and it increasingly relies on generative artificial intelligence.
+Information laundering, narrative laundering or disinformation laundering is the surfacing of news, false, AI written or otherwise, from unverified sources into the mainstream.
+By advancing disinformation to make it accepted as legitimate information, information laundering resembles money laundering—the transforming of illicit funds into legitimate funds.
+Information laundering is often described as part of a state's propaganda and information warfare toolkit and it increasingly relies on generative AI.

 Descriptions

 Information laundering, as summarized by American comedian and commentator Jon Stewart, can happen when relatively reputable news organizations report on something that a blog or platform of unknown credibility has written.
 These news organizations may attribute the assertion, but another publication may omit its original source.
 "That piece of information [on where the news came from] has now been laundered," Stewart says, and the original assertion, whether or not its source was credible, gains credibility, especially if it is used by outlets known for high standards.